 Your stay at Grootbos will contribute to three main initiatives.
 The Green Futures focuses on educating the region’s unemployed young adults while at the same time highlighting the conservation and promotion of the region’s unique biodiversity.
 The Football Foundation uses sport as an instrument for change while Siyakhula focuses on enterprise development to create sustainable livelihoods for the local communities.

 Set in one of the most fragile ecosystems in the world, Hoanib Skeleton Coast Camp has been built to eco-friendly perfection.
 The camp is 100% solar powered and makes use of innovative eco-friendly systems to break down wastewater, which is then used by plant life.
 Some more of the camp’s eco-friendly practices includes maximising natural light, air movement and insulation.
-Being a partner to the Namibia Desert Lion Conservation, Hoanib Skeleton Coast Camp supports a unique population of desert-adapted lions and tries to resolve the conflict between lions and the local people of the region.
+Being a partner to the Namibia Desert Lion Conservation, Hoanib Skeleton Coast Camp supports a unique population of desert-adapted lions.
+They’re also trying to resolve the conflict between lions and the local people of the region.

 Along with its fascinating landscapes and bizarre juxtapositions of desert and sea, guests can expect the ultimate luxurious stay while looking forward to excellent viewing of Namibia’s distinctive desert-adapted wildlife.

-If you would like to find out more about Africa’s best lodges feel free to contact one of our expert travel consultants for a no-obligations and free quote.
+If you would like to find out more about Africa’s best eco-friendly safari lodges, feel free to contact one of our expert travel consultants.
+They know everything there’s to know about travelling in Africa.